Is it enough to give a name and a short character description?

 More than that, action lines convey the tone and feeling of that specific moment or scene.
 So they not only describe what you see and hear but, if done well, create in the reader a desire to see what happens next.
 And character introductions are no different.

-I dove into the screenplays of films I loved – from Rocky to Reservoir Dogs, and so many other in between – to see how the greats did it.
+I dove into the screenplays of films I loved – from Rocky to Reservoir Dogs and so many others in between – to see how the greats did it.
 I quickly learned that there’s much more to a good character introduction than just proper formatting!

 5 Tips for How to Introduce Characters in A Screenplay